 You can set up a designated account and hold investments in this for a child.
 You can do this in either of two ways:

 - On behalf of your child where you are making a gift to them now.
 The investment belongs to your child and you cannot have it back for your own use.
 You are, in fact, holding the money in trust for your child.
 (This is called a ‘bare trust’ or ‘absolute trust’.)
-Any gain or income (apart from the £100 rule – see above) is taxed as your child’s.
+Any gain or income (apart from income caught by the £100 rule – see above) is taxed as your child’s.
 Your child can take over control of the investment from age 18 (16 in Scotland).

 - With the intention of eventually making a gift to your child, but in the meantime, you still own the investment.
 This gives you the flexibility to hand over the money to the child when you choose, but, as the money is yours until that time, you will have to pay any tax which arises from it.